IBM/aiops-ui-extension-toolkit/doc/adding-routes.md

 ```

 ## Customizing the styling of a panel and/or region
-Style can be provided to the overall route, but also to individual regions if using.
+CSS Styling can be provided to the overall route, but also to individual regions if using.
 The following example shows an example composed of a bottom and top region.
 The top region will take up 30% of the viewport height, and the bottom panel will automatically take up the remaining 70%.
 However, the entire panel is additionally styled with 20px padding:
 ```json
 {
   "path": "/styled-route",